Skip to content

 Does disabling OneDrive notifications affect file syncing?

 No, disabling notifications does not stop your files from syncing.
 OneDrive will continue to upload and download your files in the background.
-You simply will not receive pop-up alerts or banners on your screen when changes occur or when files are shared with you.
+You will not receive pop-up alerts or banners on your screen when changes occur or when files are shared with you.

 Was this guide helpful?